 A large-format poster is used to graphically present research or other projects in a conference setting.
 Presenters may be either individuals or groups.
 Presenters stand next to their posters and discuss their projects with visitors.

-SOAR 2013 Poster Session will be held Thursday, May 16, from 12:00 - 1:30 PM in the Stevenson Union’s Rogue River Room and Foyer.
-During the session, presenters will stand with their posters and speak with visitors about their research projects and findings.
+SOAR 2014 Poster Session will be held Thursday, May 15, from 12:00 - 1:30 PM in the Stevenson Union’s Rogue River Room and Foyer.
+Poster presenters are required to attend the session.

 Sample Poster Abstract

 Title: Analysis of First Impression and On-line Dating

 Abstract: People are increasingly using on-line services to connect and affiliate with others around the world.
 However, escalating access to web based meeting sites changes the dynamic of "first encounters" where participants do not interact personally.
 To further understand how this process works, Southern Oregon University students created and manipulated MySpace profiles and measured participant reactions to the profiles.
 Each profile varied in order of unfavorable, favorable or neutral attributes and participants rated the person in the profile based on general impression, mental health and confidence.
 The results indicate a significant statistical difference in participant's impression of profiles in relation to altering the order of attributes.
 Consequently, this study has implications for understanding impression management in electronically mediated communication.